ZionHanley/Calyx/README.md

   - [USDA Pest Information](https://www.aphis.usda.gov/aphis/resources/pests-diseases/)
   - [NOAA Weather API](https://www.weather.gov/documentation/services-web-api)

 ## ⚠️ Usage Disclaimer

-This project is not intended for commercial use.
-Please use this application responsibly and consult with local agricultural experts for accurate information.
+Calyx is not intended for commercial use.
+Please use this application responsibly and consult with your local agricultural experts for more accurate information and the best practices.